NVlabs/condensa/README.md

 Condensa is a framework for _programmable model compression_ in Python.
-It comes with a set of built-in compression operators which may be used to compose complex compression schemes targeting specific combinations of DNN, hardware platform, and optimization objective.
+It comes with a set of built-in compression operators which may be used to compose complex compression schemes targeting specific combinations of DNN architecture, hardware platform, and optimization objective.
-Common programming abstractions such as conditionals, iteration, and recursion are all natively supported.
 To recover any accuracy lost during compression, Condensa uses a constrained optimization formulation of model compression and employs an Augmented Lagrangian-based algorithm as the optimizer.